3vilM33pl3/buckets/README.md

 `bucket create [name]`
 Create a bucket for content

+`bucket expect bucket [name]`
+Expect the existence of a bucket with specified name

 `bucket expect set file [type] [bucket directory]`
 Set what file to expect in bucket

+`bucket check`
+Check if all expectations are met.
+If not, print what is missing.

 `bucket link [from bucket directory] [to bucket directory]` Create a one way link between two buckets